-While the supervisor and student have a mutual obligation to meet on a regular basis, the department/program shall ensure there is a formal regular meeting of each Ph.D. supervisory committee at least once within the reporting year (December 1-November 30), and possibly more often, to discuss the student's progress.
+(December 1-November 30), and possibly more often, to discuss the student's progress.
 Each Ph.D. supervisory committee must report at least annually on the student's progress and the department/program chair must forward such reports to the School of Graduate Studies for completion of the milestone.
-For Ph.D. students who have entered or transferred into the Ph.D. effective January 1st or May 1st, they must have a Ph.D.
-Supervisory committee meeting completed no later than November 30th of that same calendar year; those entering September 1st must have at least one meeting by November 30th of the next year.
 The report formally documents the supervisory committee's assessment of the progress of the student's program.